History of Perth, Scotland: Late 18th century to present

 Given its location, Perth was perfectly placed to become a key transport centre with the coming of the railways.
 Perth railway station was built in 1848.
 Horse-drawn carriage became popular in the 1890s although they were quickly replaced by electric trams (of the Perth and District Tramways Company firstly, then Perth Corporation Tramways).

 During the Second World War, Perth's main cemetery, Wellshill Cemetery, was enlarged to provide space for the war dead of the Free Polish Forces based in Scotland.
 The graves are in a special section of the cemetery.
 The gravestones have the Polish eagle engraved on them, and at the entrance to the section is a Polish war memorial.

 The Great Flood of Perth occurred on 17 January 1993, causing damage amounting to around £10 million.
 The city installed flood defences, which were completed in 2001.

-In January 2023, the most deadly fire in Scotland since 2017 took place in Perth at the New Country Hotel resulting in 3 deaths and 11 injuries.
+In January 2023, the most deadly fire in Scotland since 2017 took place in Perth at the New County Hotel, resulting in three deaths and eleven injuries.

+Publications

+In 1906, David Crawford Smith's The Historians of Perth and Other Local and Topographical Writers, Up to the End of the Nineteenth Century was published.
+He evaluates the work of 24 authors: Henry Adamson, James Cant, Reverend James Scott, the Morison family (Francis, Robert Sr, James, Robert Jr, William and David), George Penny, Reverend Parker Lawson, Thomas Hay Marshall, David Peacock, P. R. Drummond, William Sievwright, Reverend William Marshall, Thomas Hunter, Robert Scott Fittis, Colin A. Hunt, Reverend Robert Milne, Reverend George T. S. Farquhar, Peter Baxter, James Bridges and Francis Buchanan White.